DanelBanel/FootballTracker/README.md

 # FootballTracker

-An application written in Rust that uses machine learning, computer vision and deep learning to create a football analysis system
+An application written in Rust that uses machine learning, computer vision and deep learning to create a football analysis system.

 ## TODO list

-- fix pre-commit hook for cargo fmt, cargo fix?
+- Fix pre-commit hook for cargo fmt, cargo fix?
 See if there is one good online
+- Fix instrutions for setup on MacOS
+- TODO make longer introduction above, with what packages and things are used (OpenCV etc)

 ## Requirements and installation

+Installing Rust:
 https://doc.rust-lang.org/cargo/index.html

 ### Crates

 https://crates.io/crates/object-detection-opencv-rust
 https://crates.io/crates/opencv/0.66.0

 ### Models

 From the *ultralytics* [GitHub](https://github.com/ultralytics/ultralytics) you can download different models in *.pt* format.
 To use the models in Rust we need to convert them to *onnx* format.
 I created a small Python script that does this:

 YOLO11n